segajanesis/SoupQL/README.md

 In SoupQL, the user will be presented with an interface to select aspects of their favorite soups (Broth-based, Cream-based, Cheese-based, etc) and be served with a list of common soups matching their selection.

-The database will be run through the browser using embedded SQLite library.
+The database will be run through the browser using embedded sql.js library.

 The interface will be run through standard HTML/CSS frontend and will rely on JS to serve the embedded library running the sql.js.